HOW OUR COMMUNITY DROVE US TO CREATE AN OCEAN CLEANUP FEATURE

 As a user experience designer, I'd love to tell you the story of a wild and thrilling journey from initial idea to user validated product in a startup.
-I've broken it down in small chapters, if you'd like to come along for the ride.
+I've broken it down into small chapters if you'd like to come along for the ride.

 tl;dr: We launched a new green initiative named Project Blue linking user spending to ocean cleanup with an awesome partner.
 It has been a really cool process, and I've never been prouder of a piece of work, or my workplace.

-In the first 50 hours more than 1,500 users signed up to join Project Blue and cleaned the oceans from 60 kg of plastic, micro plast and waste.
+In the first 50 hours, more than 1,500 users signed up to join Project Blue and cleaned the oceans from 60 kg of plastic, micro plastics, and waste.